Skip to main content

 The Couple Who Had Not Touched Each Other All Day

-During the session, one of them started sobbing about ten minutes in.
+During the session, one of them started sobbing ten minutes in.
 Deep, full body sobs.
 The other lay still, eyes closed, breathing through their own process.
 When the active phase ended and the rest period began, I watched one of them reach out and take the other person's hand without opening their eyes.

 The Friends Who Went Deeper Than Expected